Buddy Miles: 1970s: More bands and collaborations

 Also in 1971, although the Electric Flag had been inactive for nearly three years, Columbia released a greatest hits album.
-Three years later, in 1974, Miles and the Electric Flag re-formed briefly and released another album, The Band Kept Playing, on the Atlantic label.
+In 1974, Miles and the Electric Flag re-formed briefly and released another album, The Band Kept Playing, on the Atlantic label.

 Miles went on to produce other records as the Buddy Miles Band.
-One song he had written and recorded with the Band of Gypsys, "Them Changes," was again recorded by Miles with his own band and released by Mercury Records soon after Hendrix's death.
+One song he had written and recorded with the Band of Gypsys, "Changes", was also recorded by Miles with his own band and released by Mercury Records as "Them Changes" soon after Hendrix's death.
 Miles' former Band of Gypsys sideman, Billy Cox, performed bass guitar on this track.
-The band also included bassist David Hull (who would go on to work with Joe Perry of Aerosmith), as well as guitarist Charlie Karp, of the bands Farrenheit and the James Montgomery Blues Band.
-When the Buddy Miles Band released its live album, it again included "Them Changes," which had become Miles' signature song.
+The band also included bassist David Hull and guitarist Charlie Karp.
+The Buddy Miles Band's live album again included "Them Changes," which had become Miles' signature song.
 The song was released a fourth time on a live record Miles recorded with Carlos Santana.

+It was mentioned in the February 10 issue of Billboard, in both the From The Music Capitals of the World section and Sam Sutherland's Studio Track section that Mike Bloomfield and Al Kooper were to reunite with Miles to record an album for the Columbia label.
+It was to be released around mid 1973.